tonytins/SomethingAboutFoxxo/book.textbundle/text.md

 Wuffle frowned.

 “But Foxxo, you still be the majority owner!
 You’re already in charge of the major business in Gingerbread Village, giving up 5 percent of this watermill business isn’t going to do you any harm.
 Besides, you promised the villagers they’d be equal shareholders after you.
-I know you, Foxoo, and you’re not nearly as greedy as Puipui says.
+I know you, Foxxo, and you’re not nearly as greedy as Pui Pui says.
 You care about your friends.”

 “But I am greedy!
 I have to be!
-I give up even a little, it’ll make me look weak… in front of my family, in front of friends… in front of…” Foxxo stuck out of his tongue in disgust, “in front of Puipui.”
+I give up even a little, it’ll make me look weak… in front of my family, in front of friends… in front of…” Foxxo stuck out of his tongue in disgust, “in front of Pui Pui.”

 “Gee, Foxxo, I don’t think anyone will think you’re weak… they’ll just think you’re doing what’s best for Gingerbread Village.
 I know it’s a tough decision, but everyone is counting on you to make tough decision like this, to do the right for everybody.